GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Data Curation

 From this corpus, we derive three benchmark AV datasets: in-domain, cross-domain, and profile-based.
 For all datasets, authors are partitioned into training (60\%), validation (20\%), and test (20\%) splits with no author overlap.
 For each author, up to two positive pairs (two posts by the same author) and two negative pairs (a post paired with one from a different author in the same split) are sampled.
 Pair limits keep dataset sizes manageable for training large models, reducing computational cost and training time.
 We enforce class balance by ensuring an equal number of positive and negative pairs in each split, resulting in balanced binary classification datasets.

 To construct the \textbf{reddit cross-domain dataset (rcd)}, we leverage topic separation across subreddits by prompting GPT4o \cite{openai2024gpt4ocard}, resulting in 14 distinct topical domains that were checked manually for plausibility (see Appendix \ref{sec:domain_clustering} for the prompt and \ref{sec:topcial_domains} for the resulting clusters).
 In the \textbf{reddit in-domain dataset (rid)}, paired posts always come from the same domain, while in the cross-domain dataset, pairs are drawn from different domains.
 This cross-domain benchmark creates a more challenging evaluation, which both increases AV difficulty \cite{kestemont2020overview} and reflects real-world applications.
+Furthermore, this setting enables the investigation of content bias, assessing whether models rely on topical similarity or genuinely capture stylistic signals.
+Strong performance in topically unrelated settings provides evidence that the models are learning stylistic characteristics rather than merely exploiting content similarities.

 Finally, the \textbf{reddit profile-based dataset (rpb)} is created by concatenating all posts from each user in random order into a post list.
 For each user, a random split point is selected at the end of a post, falling between 30\% and 70\% of the total words in their post list.
 Negative pairs are sampled to ensure that the length difference distributions of positive and negative pairs is similar, thereby minimizing potential length-based biases that a model could exploit.
 This dataset enables evaluation at the user-profile level, reflecting a realistic scenario in which all available texts of an author are leveraged to make more reliable predictions.